-Discover your confidence ...
-Learn how to be persuasive
+Discover confidence ...
+Learn to be more persuasive

 - Writing a speech

 - Practical skills, when giving talks and speeches

 - Presentation skills

 - Persuading people, and making an impact with your words

 Draw on my 7 areas of experience ...